char26/TalentBot/README.md

 - Retrieve best talent builds for any raid boss encounter, or mythic+ in general.
 - Save talent builds, both suggested by the retrieval tool, or by inputting the name and string manually.

+It scrapes data from a World of Warcraft website called 'subcreation' raid.subcreation.net, which automatically updates the most common gear and talents for each class in the game.
+After scraping the gear or talent build, the bot scrapes the name and other information from Wowhead.

 ## Instructions for using the bot
 All commands start with '$$'.